13 Best Things to do in Manuel Antonio, Costa Rica

 Azul Restaurant: Located inside the Teva Hotel, Azul is a new Moroccan-inspired restaurant that offers brunch specials on weekends with bottomless mimosas or sangria for an hour for only 8500 CRC.
 The restaurant’s menu includes a variety of creative dishes such as bowls, shakshuka, skillets, wraps, and toast.

-Have you ever visited Manuel Antonio National Park?
+Have you ever visited Manuel Antonio National Park in Costa Rica?

 What other tips and advice would you give to first-time travelers to this area?